 • People who are “clinically extremely vulnerable” should begin shielding again

 • Amateur team sports must stop, but not professional sport.
 Outdoor sports venues (not outdoor playgrounds), such as tennis courts, must close

 • Restaurants can continue delivery service, but not takeaway alcohol

-• Pupils in schools and colleges across England will move to remote learning from tomorrow until February half term but “will remain open for vulnerable children and the children of critical workers”.
+• Pupils in schools and colleges across England will move to remote learning from tomorrow until February half term but will stay open for children who are vulnerable or whose parents are critical workers.
 Nurseries will remain open

-The PM has repeated advice from chief medical officers, stating that the UK’s coronavirus alert level should move to alert level five, the highest level, “meaning that if action is not taken, NHS capacity may be overwhelmed within 21 days”.
+The PM has repeated advice from chief medical officers, stating that the UK’s coronavirus alert level should move to five, the highest level.

 The NHS expects its vaccination programme to have given first doses of COVID-19 vaccines to the four highest priority groups by mid-February.